 - Cacao butter (UK Link/US Link).
 Replace with coconut oil (UK Link/US Link) for autoimmune protocol AIP chocolate.

-The chocolate flavour comes from carob powder (UK Link/US Link) rather than cocoa or cacao powder.
-Cocoa and cacao powder that is commonly used to make chocolate contain caffeine or other stimulants, which are not suitable for:-
+- Carob powder (UK Link/US Link).
+Cocoa and cacao powder that’s commonly used to make chocolate contain caffeine or other stimulants, which are not suitable for:-

 - Those who are sensitive to caffeine,